The website of Lawrence Watt-Evans.

 In theory, the whole site is now mobile-friendly.
 If you encounter problems in that regard, please let me know.

-Touched by the Gods is now available on Audible, iTunes, and Amazon.
+are now available on Audible, iTunes, and Amazon.

 For the first time, Misenchanted Press has published non-fiction -- my sister's obsessively-researched, lavishly-illustrated